 A cracked hoof on a horse can be a very serious issue.
 If the crack is not treated properly, it can lead to an infection that could potentially kill the horse.
 It is important to have a qualified veterinarian check out any cracks in a horse’s hoof to determine the best course of treatment.

 There are a few different ways to treat a horse with cracked hooves.
 The most important thing is to get the horse to a veterinarian or farrier as soon as possible so that they can assess the situation and determine the best course of action.
-One option for treating cracked hooves is to apply an acrylic resin, which will help to seal off the cracks and protect the hoof from further damage.
+One option for treating cracked hooves is to apply an acrylic resin, which will help seal off the cracks and protect the hoof from further damage.

 The vet or farrier may also trim away any dead or damaged tissue and then apply medication to the area before wrapping it in a bandage.
-Another option is to use taping, which involves applying tape over the crack in order to keep it sealed shut.
+Another option is to use taping, which involves applying tape over the crack to keep it sealed shut.
 This method is often used in conjunction with other treatments such as medication or wraps.

 If the crack is severe, your vet or farrier may recommend surgery.
 This is usually only done in extreme cases, however, as it carries with it a risk of infection.